National honesty day: How can honesty in the workplace improve employee morale?

 However, the user who decided to have an honest discussion about what was occurring in the workplace and asked what they could work on to improve the situation saw his mood KPI improve 20% in three months.

-Being honest is key to reflecting on your own workplace happiness and to helping improve your workplace happiness and mood (whether it’s actions you take or your managers take).
+Being honest and staying true to yourself is key to reflecting on your own workplace happiness.
+It also key to help improve your workplace happiness and mood (whether it’s actions you take or your managers take).

 Whether with yourself, with an employee or with a manager.